dbrattli/Felizia/README.md

 - Reduce the transfer size of the state / model.
 Would be cool to allow it to be dynamic, server "patchable" ...

-- Search box should search within summaries, titles, descriptions and content if available.
+- Search box should search within summaries, titles, descriptions and content when available.